AEmilioDiStefano/client-server-development/README.md

 from CRUD import AnimalShelter
 ```

-Follow this with the comands which you would like to use to perform CRUD operations on your database.
+Follow this with the commands which you would like to use to perform CRUD operations on your database.
 For specification on how to perform these operations, see the **Usage** section below.

 ## Installation